joshodude/python-quadratic-solver/README.md

 - [x] Start a GUI.
 - [ ] Finish the GUI.
 - [ ] Make answers easier to read.
 Don't format like (-1 ± i√3) / (2)
+- [ ] Try and add a graph for the equations.
+- [ ] Add converter to vertex and factored form.